We've done our homework!

 2. In situation (on-the-roof) testing

 The Canadian Centre for Housing Technology (“CCHT”) installed the SPAF units on one of two identical test houses with the other house representing the control sample.
 The units were left on the houses for two non-consecutive weeks in the summer of 2012; results indicated reduced air conditioner usage in the house with our SPAFs installed.
-This led to the creation of two formulae that allow calculation of kilowatts ( kW) and kilowatt-hour (kWh) savings as required by the Independent Electricity System Operator of Ontario (“IESO”) and Ontario (electric) Local Distribution Companies (“LDCs”).
+This led to the creation of two formulae that allow calculation of kilowatts (kW) and kilowatt-hour (kWh) savings as required by the Independent Electricity System Operator of Ontario (“IESO”) and Ontario (electric) Local Distribution Companies (“LDCs”).
 The test was corroborated at the University of Ontario Institute of Technology (“UOIT”) Automotive Centre of Excellence (“ACE”) facility through further experimental testing in the facility’s Large Climate Chamber.
-The results of the follow-up testing, when plugged into the formulae from the CCHT, yielded an approximate savings of 315 kWh per household per year with two units installed.
+The results of the follow-up testing, when plugged into the formulae from the CCHT, yielded an approximate savings of 315 kWh per household per 90 cooling days with two units installed.

 In Situation (on-the-roof) Testing